AxelBlack365/monitor-365/README.md

 📱**Core Features**

-- **Uptime Monitor:** Globally distributed, node-based monitoring with multi-level validation for uptime and responsiveness.
+- **Uptime Monitoring:** Globally distributed, node-based monitoring with multi-level validation for uptime and responsiveness.
-- **Certificate Monitor:** Retrieves information about the website’s certificate issuer, validity period, and verifies certificate trustworthiness.
+- **SSL Monitoring:** Retrieves information about the website’s certificate issuer, validity period, and verifies certificate trustworthiness.
-- **Domain Monitor:** Checks domain registration details and validates expiration status.
+- **Domain Monitoring:** Checks domain registration details and validates expiration status.
-- **Block Monitor:** Identifies DNS-level restrictions on the target website.
+- **DNS Monitoring:** Identifies DNS-level restrictions on the target website.
-- **Basic Security Monitor:** Ensures the website is configured with HTTP security headers.
+- **Defacement Monitoring:** Monitor website content changes and locate the modified parts.
-- **Fingerprint Recognition:** Utilizes a proprietary, self-developed engine to analyze and track changes in the website's tech stack.
+- **Keyword Monitoring:** Compares website content to a keyword database to ensure compliance.
-- **Link Monitor:** Captures link data, tracks new additions, and assesses their health.
+- **Data Leak Check:** Detects exposure of PII, Cloud Keys, and other sensitive information.
-- **Malicious Host Monitor:** Extract referenced domains or IPs on the website and assess their risk level.
+- **External Link Check:** Captures link data, tracks new additions, and assesses their health.
-- **Content Change Monitor:** Monitor website content changes and locate the modified parts.
+- **Reputation Check:** Extract referenced domains or IPs on the website and assess their risk.
-- **Keyword Monitor:** Compares website content to a keyword database to ensure compliance.
+- **Malicious Code Check:** Detect if the website has been injected with malicious code.
-- **Information Leakage Monitor:** Detects leaks of personal identification data, CLOUD-KEY, and other information.
+- **HTTP Header Check:** Ensures the website is configured with HTTP security headers.
-- **Malware Injection Monitor:** Detect if the website has been injected with malicious code.
+- **Website Technology Check:** Utilizes a proprietary, self-developed engine to analyze and track changes in the website's technology stack.
 - **Vulnerability Scan (In Development):** Detects website vulnerabilities, assesses severity, and provides remediation recommendations.
 - **Monitoring Tasks:** Conducts periodic scans for comprehensive website health assessment.
 - **Alert Notifications:** Sends alert notifications based on incidents severity.